|Home > Help >Membership & account>Rules & policies>eBay Money Back Guarantee|

 Item not as described

+Replacement and exchanges can be requested by the buyer and/or seller.
+Exchanges are based on value of the original purchased item, with current and equal value.
 A buyer must request a return no later than 30 days after the actual (or latest estimated) delivery date, or, if the seller's return window is longer, within the return window.

 Latest estimated delivery date